 "Dealing with other drivers in San Francisco is almost like going to war." -- Mom

-Today was lots of fun as my family went to San Francisco with Henry's movie club.
+Today was lots of fun as we went to San Francisco with Henry's film club.
 The purpose of the field trip was to see some of the locations where the 1958 film Vertigo was shot.
 Though it was somewhat exhausting as we were out for almost 14 hours, all of us had an amazing time.

 We had to start out early due to potential congestion along the route.
-The drive went pretty well; not only was there less traffic than anticipated, my parents and I actually ended up being the first to arrive.
+The drive went pretty well; not only was there less traffic than anticipated, my family actually ended up being the first to arrive.
 The three of us then headed to Portsmouth Square to wait for the other families.
-The San Francisco Chinatown Ping Pong Festival was being held at the plaza, and even mayor Ed Lee was there!
+It just happens that the San Francisco Chinatown Ping Pong Festival was being held at the plaza.
+Even mayor Ed Lee was there!

 Once everyone showed up, the tour began with a walk on the Barbary Coast Trail.
 Our party visited several points of interest in the area, such as Saints Peter and Paul Church and the Cable Car Museum.
-The latter contained the cable car power house; that was really cool for sure.
+The cable car power house at the museum was a cool sight for sure.

 All of us then had a short rest at Fairmont San Francisco before deciding where to go next.
 The hotel was impressive - both inside and outside - although I'm not too keen to find out the rates.
 The last stop of the morning was the beautiful Grace Cathedral.
 One interesting feature of the church was the labyrinth outside the entrance.
 Going to the center of the maze was a workout in itself.